aditya-port/Sales-Funnel-Analysis-in-Power-BI/README.md

 End-to-end sales funnel analysis project tracking customer journey from leads to contracts to identify conversion gaps and improve sales efficiency.

-Tools Used: Power BI, SQL
+Tools Used: Power BI, PostgreSQL

 What was done: